django-danceschool/django-danceschool/docs/usage_advanced.rst

 Updating User Permissions on Upgrade
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you have recently upgraded your version of the project to one that has new features, then your users will not automatically be given new permissions to manage those new object.
 Fortunately, if you have used the default groups created by the setupschool script, it is easy to keep those permissions up to date.
-From a command line in your project's environment, just type ``python manage.py setup_permissions``, and all of the default permissions, including any permissions associated with new features, can be granted to the "Board", "Instructors," and "Registration Desk" groups created by the script.
+From a command line in your project's environment, just type ``python3 manage.py setup_permissions``, and all of the default permissions, including any permissions associated with new features, can be granted to the "Board", "Instructors," and "Registration Desk" groups created by the script.
 No permissions are removed by this procedure, so any custom permissions that you have set at the User or Group level will not be impacted by doing this.

 Detailed List of Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^